mickeyl/LTSupportAutomotive/README.md

 ### LTOBD2Protocol (Abstract) ###

 Represents a generic vehicle protocol.
-Concrete subclasses for protocols such as ISO14230-4 (KWP2000), ISO15765-4 (CAN), ISO9141-2 (K-LINE), or SAEJ1850 (PWM, VPWM) are available.
+Concrete subclasses for protocols such as ISO14230-4 (CAN), ISO15765-4, ISO9141-2, or SAEJ1850 are available.

 ### LTBTLESerialTransporter ###